 7. Choose how to approach situations with care

-How we respond to situations, particularly when under pressure, can vary significantly from person to person.
+How we respond to situations, particularly when under extraordinary pressure, can vary significantly from person to person.
 Perhaps you become a little more directive?
 Perhaps you experience anger?
 Perhaps you are more likely to stay silent until able to acquire more information?
 All of these internal responses result in external signals or behaviours which have an effect on how others engage with you.
+Has a receptionist not raised a concern about a patient with you because the last time they did, you took some frustration out on them?
+Might the new pharmacist take a decision to advise a patient slightly outside their scope of practice because they see you being stressed by other colleagues?
 By understanding and working to moderate your own responses, along with monitoring how others respond when faced with similar situations, you should be able to select the best approach to maximise the impact of your communication.

-Most healthcare professionals work in multidisciplinary teams and how we interact with others is obviously important.
+How we interface with others is obviously important.
+In GP practice, individual clinicians can become isolated and work in silos without proactive management/team interventions to prevent this.
 We are all working towards the same goal but examining patients and situations through differing lenses.
 Taking a moment to explore the perspectives of others can allow collaboration to improve the outcome of the encounter – both for you and the patient.
 This has been recognised via multidisciplinary approaches to training which can identify and create solutions to natural, and sometimes ‘historically manufactured’, tensions within and between teams.

 8. Follow through on commitments

 Internal and external accountability for your own actions is important in managing risk.
-Taking personal responsibility for your own actions – both successes and failures – and following through on commitments you have made to yourself and others will reassure colleagues that you can be relied upon, building respect and increasing your credibility.
+Take personal responsibility for you own actions – both successes and failures – and follow through on commitments you have made to yourself and others.
+This will reassure colleagues that you can be relied upon, building respect and increasing your credibility.

 9. Be consistent

 Your own values and ethical standards should be aligned to those of your colleagues and the organisation, and these should be at the forefront of your mind in any interaction or decision taken.
 Ensuring this is always the case means colleagues understand the “rules by which you play”.
+It can also ensure you take the ‘right’ decisions in such times as these where constant change and uncertainty contribute to increased risk challenge.
 Demonstrating consistency across values such as openness, safety and fairness should mean that colleagues are more likely to trust your motivations and feel able to challenge things that “don’t feel quite right”, which are often the conditions within which patient safety incidents arise.

 10. Take time out to reflect and create a plan of action

-It is important to take time to understand yourself.
+It is important to take time to understand yourself, your own wellbeing and your capacity.
 Recognise how you respond emotionally and behaviourally to certain people or situations and how your communication and working preferences align or misalign with your colleagues.
-Consider how much capacity you have to engage proactively with colleagues across the areas above and what drains your capacity.
+Consider how much capacity you have to engage proactively with colleagues across the areas above, and what drains that capacity.

-By understanding and practising some of the behaviours above (perhaps the ones you find less comfortable) you should be able to see a direct impact on the behaviour of others and strongly influence risk reduction across your teams’ activities.
+By understanding and practising some of behaviours above (perhaps the ones you find less comfortable) you should be able to see a direct impact on the behaviour of others and strongly influence risk reduction across your teams’ activities at any time, but even more so as you face the difficult months ahead.

 Liz Price is senior risk adviser at MDDUS